alexcolburn/neural_relighting/README.md

 The Waldorf and Bull models are Mathew O'Toole's used from Optical Computing for [Fast Light Transport Analysis](http://www.cs.cmu.edu/~motoole2/opticalcomputing.html).

 [The demo notebook](demo.ipynb") shows shows how to train a model and view the results.

+## Implimentation notes

+The training procedure is the standard reduce learning on platuea.
+I added the additional iteration of reducing the batch size becuase I found that I could increase the overall accuracy of the predictions.